navneetprasad1311/vsd-soc-pgrm-w1/Day2/README.md

 ls
 ```

-You can inspect the contents of the library using a text editor like `vim`, `nano`, or `gedit`, personally I prefer vim so:
+You can inspect the contents of the library using a text editor like `vim`, `nano`, or `gedit`. \
+For example, you can open it using `vim` by following this command,

 ```bash
 vim sky130_fd_sc_hd__tt_025C_1v80.lib